 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

 DESCRIPTIONThe OncoVue® Breast Cancer Risk Test (InterGenetics, Inc.) is a proprietary test for which the status of multiple single nucleotide polymorphisms (SNPs) is evaluated and the results incorporated along with personal history measures to determine breast cancer risk at different times during adulthood.
-The test does not detect known high risk genetic factors such as BRCA mutations (associated with hereditary breast and ovarian cancer, see Policy 2.04.02).
+The test does not detect known high risk genetic factors such as BRCA mutations.
 OncoVue synthesizes the various risk measures into a personalized single risk estimate for premenopause, perimenopause, and postmenopause for each patient, with comparison to the average population risk at each of these life stages.

 For women without a strong family history of breast cancer and at average risk prior to testing, OncoVue purports to estimate a woman’s individual risk and place her in standard-, moderate-, or high-risk groups.
 The results are intended to help a woman and her physician decide if more frequent exams and/or more sophisticated surveillance techniques are indicated.
 For women already known to be at high risk based on a family history consistent with hereditary breast cancer, the test is represented as having added value by indicating greater or lesser risk at different life stages.